20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 Todo: This segment needs to be broken up

 At the moment, we're constructing a tetrad directly from the underying metric.
-This works great, but results in a tetrad that - in polar metrics - tends to point directly at our object.
+This works great, but results in a tetrad that - in spherical metrics - tends to point directly at our object.
 This leads to very unintuitive camera controls as we move our camera around.
 In this segment we're going to commit some crimes against coordinate systems to get them to point roughly where we want them to

 <iframe width="560" height="315" src="https://www.youtube.com/embed/L-sXQdiCkCY?si=4Hu52YdR1hoJZBUd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>